-(3) The performance-based restricted stock units ("Performance RSU") reported in Column (d) for 2020 include the target aggregate values of the Performance RSUs awarded to participating NEOs as 2020 LTIP, based upon the probable outcome of the performance condition based on FTI Consulting's total shareholder return ("TSR") compared to the TSR of the adjusted S&P 500 ("Relative TSR"), consistent with the estimate of aggregate compensation costs to be recognized over the service period, excluding the effect of estimated forfeitures.
-Performance RSUs awarded as 2020 LTIP, measure performance based on Relative TSR over three years from January 1, 2020 through December 31, 2022.
-The fair value per unit of the Performance RSUs has been calculated using a Monte Carlo simulation method in accordance with FASB Topic 718, for equity awards with market-based conditions, which assesses probabilities of various outcomes of the performance market condition(s).
-The CEO's Performance RSUs have been valued using the grant date fair market value of \$115.20 per share (the closing price per share reported on the NYSE for the grant date of March 11, 2020) as one of the initial inputs.
-The other NEOs' Performance RSUs have been valued using the grant date fair market value of \$115.20 per share (the closing price per share reported on the NYSE for the grant date of March 11, 2020) as one of the initial inputs.
-The resulting fair value per Performance RSU granted to (i) our CEO was \$137.47 and (ii) our other NEOs was \$139.95, which values were used to calculate the number of Performance RSUs awarded to our CEO and other NEOs, respectively.
-For a discussion of the assumptions and methodologies used to value such awards, see "Part II, Item 8, Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 1-Description of Business and Summary of Significant Accounting Policies-Share-Based Compensation and Note 7-Share-Based Compensation" of the Company's 2020 Form 10-K. For additional information, see the section of this Proxy Statement captioned "Information about Our Executive Officers and Compensation-Equity Compensation Plans-Grants of Plan-Based Awards for Fiscal Year Ended December 31, 2020" beginning on page 62 of this Proxy Statement.
+The performance-based restricted stock units ("Performance RSU") reported in Column (d) for 2021 include the target aggregate values of the Performance RSUs awarded to participating NEOs as 2021 LTIP, based upon the probable outcome of the performance condition based on FTI Consulting's total shareholder return ("TSR") compared with the TSR of the adjusted S&P 500 ("Relative TSR"), consistent with the estimate of aggregate compensation costs to be recognized over the service period, excluding the effect of estimated forfeitures.
+Performance RSUs awarded as 2021 LTIP measure performance based on Relative TSR over three years from January 1, 2021 through December 31, 2023.
+The fair value per unit of the Performance RSUs has been calculated using a Monte Carlo simulation method in accordance with FASB Topic 718 for equity awards with market-based conditions, which assesses probabilities of various outcomes of the performance market condition(s).
+The NEOs' Performance RSUs have been valued using the grant date fair market value of \$125.75 per share (the closing price per share reported on the NYSE for the grant date of March 10, 2021) as one of the initial inputs.
+The resulting fair value per Performance RSU granted to (i) our CEO was \$137.71 and (ii) our other NEOs was \$140.87, which values were used to calculate the number of Performance RSUs awarded to our CEO and other NEOs, respectively.
+For a discussion of the assumptions and methodologies used to value such awards, see "Part II, Item 8, Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 1 - Description of Business and Summary of Significant Accounting Policies - Share-Based Compensation" and "Part II, Item 8, Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements and Supplementary Data - Notes to Consolidated Financial Statements - Note 7 - Share-Based Compensation" of the Company's 2021 Form 10-K. For additional information, see the section of this Proxy Statement captioned "Information about Our Executive Officers and Compensation - Equity Compensation Plans - Grants of Plan-Based Awards for Fiscal Year Ended December 31, 2021" beginning on page 68 of this Proxy Statement.

-The following table sets forth the performance-based RSUs granted as 2020 LTIP at target and maximum grant date dollar values:
+The following table sets forth the Performance RSUs granted as 2021 LTIP at target and maximum grant date dollar values:

-Name Target Performance Award Values (\$) Maximum Performance Award Values (\$)
+NAME TARGET PERFORMANCE AWARD VALUES (\$) MAXIMUM PERFORMANCE AWARD VALUES (\$)

-Steven H. Gunby 3,000,145 4,500,218
+Steven H. Gunby 2,999,875 4,499,950

-Ajay Sabherwal 359,951 539,927
+Ajay Sabherwal 359,923 539,955

-Paul Linton 359,951 539,927
+Paul Linton 359,923 539,955

-Curtis P. Lu 359,591 539,927
+Curtis P. Lu 359,923 539,955

-Holly Paul 359,951 539,927
+Holly Paul 359,923 539,955